infinite-table/infinite-react/www/pages/blog/2023/01/16/infinite-table-is-here.page.md

 author: [admin]
 ---

-*Infinite Table is ready for prime time.*
+*Infinite Table React is ready for prime time.*

 *With version 1.0.0 we're releasing a DataGrid that's feature packed and ready to be used in the wild!*